The configuration of these needles is based on the particular fabric to be sewn.

 C. Triple needle

-: Same uses as for double needle.
+Uses: Same uses as for double needle.

 Configuration: Cross bar on single shaft connects three needles to sew three stitching rows.
 Comes with universal point in 2.5mm and 3mm widths.